 You’ve decided what to plant, now where are you going to purchase the seeds?
-Your local garden centre will likely have a good selection for you to purchase from.
-Just check the labels and make sure you’re getting varieties with long stems, and not those made for containers.
+Your local garden centre will likely have a good selection for you to choose from.
+Just check the labels and make sure you’re getting varieties with long stems and not those made for containers.

-I’ve compiled all my favourite places to order online in Canada, the US, and English speaking Europe, and I also have a video about where to order cut flowers in Canada.
+I’ve compiled all my favourite places to order online in Canada, the United States, and Europe, and I also have a video about where to order seeds in Canada:

 6. Plan out the squares and Spacing

-Even though I have an area in my garden that is in-ground and not in raised beds, I still manage it as if it’s a square foot garden.
-I divide it up into 8 different sections that function like a raised bed, and I organize my flowers in there by height.
+When I lived in the city, even though I had an area in my garden that was in-ground and not in raised beds, I still managed it as if it was a square foot garden.
+I divided it up into 8 different sections that functioned like a raised bed and organized my flowers by height.

 All of your seed packets will tell you a suggested spacing for each flower, but you can usually plant your seeds a bit closer than suggested.
-Don’t go crazy, but for example, dahlias typically get a spacing of 18 inches, but in my square foot setup I give them 12 inches.
+Don’t go crazy, but for example, Dahlias typically get a spacing of 18 inches, but in my square foot setup, I gave them 12 inches.

-You can use this free plan below with all the spacing done for you, or pick your favourite flowers and make your own.
-Whatever you choose, just be cautious of plant heights, and that you don’t put a very tall plant beside a very short one.
+You can use the free plan below with all the spacing done for you, or pick your favourite flowers and make your own.
+Whatever you choose, just be cautious of plant heights and that you don’t put a very tall plant beside a very short one!

 Next, you’ll need to figure out your last frost date and when you plan to set your seedlings outdoors and direct seed.
 Many cut flowers are started 6-8 weeks before the last frost, but some are started as early as 12 weeks, and others can be started as late as 2 weeks before.
 Your seed packets will tell you what you need to know, but if you want to save yourself some time and have the seed starting schedule all set out, I lay it all out for you in Cut Flowers Made Simple.

-Once you seedlings are safely in the ground, the hardest part is over!
+Once your seedlings are safely in the ground, the hardest part is over!
 Now you just need to keep them watered, weeded, and protected from the worst winds.
-Then once they start blooming, you’ll have beautiful cut flowers to make your own arrangements, or share with friends and family.
+Then once they start blooming, you’ll have beautiful cut flowers to make your own arrangements or share with friends and family.